OpenTermsArchive/docs/content/api/federated.en.md

     "sendMailOnError": { // Can be set to `false` to disable sending email on error "to": "The address to send the email to in case of an error", "from": "The address from which to send the email", "sendWarnings": "Boolean.
-Set to true to also send email in case of warning", }
+Set to true to also send email in case of warning.
+Default: false", }
   }
 }